You Are Not Alone

 Writings by Barbara Billingsley | Reflections & Prayers by Charlotte Miller

-As we reflect on this friendship given by God, we long to share hope and comfort with those who feel left out, forgotten, unloved and unseen by those racing past them on the roadway of life.
-It is our prayer that everyone who reads the enclosed writings and prayers will sense God’s desire for them to first, experience genuine relationship and intimate connection with others, as well as being sensitive to the need to give of ourselves sacrificially to others.
+As we reflect on this friendship given by God, we long to share hope and comfort with those who feel left out, forgotten, unloved, and unseen by those racing past them on the roadway of life.
+It is our prayer that everyone who reads the enclosed writings and prayers will sense God’s desire for them to first, experience genuine relationships and intimate connections with others, as well as being sensitive to the need to give of ourselves sacrificially to others.

 God’s plan for you will be as unique as you are but we pray that you will realize that you are not alone.
 God cares, and He will provide your needs as you cry out to Him, lean on Him and learn to trust Him more each day.